runia1/golang-migrate-npm/README.md

 ## Description

-An npm package that isntalls the golang-migrate binary as an npm dependency
+An npm package that installs the golang-migrate binary as an npm dependency

 ## Install